 Suenos Azules Marine Surveying and Consulting offers complete marine surveying of sail and power vessels, appraisals, and consultation.
 This company is dedicated to the highest standards in the boating industry.
-The South Florida area is our home territory, however we conduct surveys throughout the United States, the Caribbean, Belize, and Costa Rica.
+The South Florida area is my home territory, however I conduct surveys throughout the United States, the Caribbean, Belize, and Costa Rica.
 Travel to other places can also be arranged.
 A variety of report formats are available.

 • Pre-purchase, appraisal, insurance, damage, ultrasonic, consultation.